4.8 1700+ Google Reviews

 Polybutylene piping was a plastic plumbing material made and installed from 1978 to the mid-1990s.
-Like many new and innovative building materials, it was touted as the pipe of the future.
+Like many new and innovative building materials, manufacturers and fans touted it as the pipe of the future.
 Plumbers loved it because it was cheaper and flexible making it quicker and easier to install.

 Polybutylene advertisers claimed installation took half the time of copper pipes.

 However, the hype did not match the reality.
-Polybutylene water pipes experienced a high failure rate causing a lot of water damage.
+Sadly, polybutylene water pipes experienced a high failure rate causing a lot of water damage.
 Eventually, home owners filed a class action lawsuit which resulted in a 950 million dollar class action settlement.

 The prevailing theory is that chlorine and other additives in the water oxidate and degrade the pipe.
 Hard bends and turns accelerate this deterioration.
 Polybutylene piping still develops leaks today.